NoroffFEU/development-platforms/src/content/docs/security/imperva-case-study.md

 ## Introduction

-Imperva, a premier cybersecurity firm, provides crucial data management, security, and compliance solutions to organizations.
-By leveraging cutting-edge technologies, Imperva enables businesses to safeguard sensitive information and protect against cyber threats while ensuring compliance with regulatory requirements.
-This report explores Imperva's offerings, detailing its history, applications, and a comparative analysis with its competitors to elucidate its position in the cybersecurity market.
+Imperva, a leading cybersecurity firm, offers essential data management, security, and compliance solutions to various organizations.
+Utilizing cutting-edge technologies, Imperva helps businesses protect sensitive information and guard against cyber threats, while also ensuring compliance with regulatory standards.
+This report will explore Imperva's offerings, provide a detailed history, examine its applications, and conduct a comparative analysis with its competitors to clarify its standing in the cybersecurity market.

 ## Brief History

-Imperva's history is marked by innovation and strategic acquisitions, which have positioned it as a leader in cybersecurity:
+Imperva's history is characterized by innovation and strategic acquisitions, establishing it as a leader in the cybersecurity sector:

-- **2002:** Imperva is founded by Shlomo Kramer, Amichai Shulman, and Mickey Boodaei.
+- **2002:** Founding of Imperva by Shlomo Kramer, Amichai Shulman, and Mickey Boodaei.
 - **2004:** Launch of SecureSphere, an advanced web application firewall.
-- **2011:** Imperva goes public on the New York Stock Exchange(NYSE).
+- **2011:** Imperva's initial public offering on the New York Stock Exchange (NYSE).
-- **2014:** Acquisition of Incapsula, expanding services in DDoS protection and CDN.
+- **2014:** Acquisition of Incapsula, which expanded its services to include DDoS protection and CDN capabilities.
-- **2017:** Imperva launches Camouflage Data Masking to enhance data privacy.
+- **2017:** Launch of Camouflage Data Masking to enhance data privacy.
-- **2018:** Thoma Bravo acquires Imperva in a deal valuing it at $2.1 billion.
+- **2018:** Acquisition by Thoma Bravo in a deal valued at $2.1 billion.
-- **2019:** Introduction of Sonar, integrating services for cloud and data security.
+- **2019:** Introduction of Sonar, which integrates services for cloud and data security.
-- **2021:** Imperva acquires API security company CloudVector.
+- **2021:** Acquisition of API security company CloudVector.
-- **2023:** Thoma Bravo completes sale of Imperva to Thales Group in an all-cash transaction that values the company at approximately $3.6 billion.
+- **2023:** Sale of Imperva by Thoma Bravo to Thales Group in an all-cash transaction, valuing the company at approximately $3.6 billion.

 ## Main Features